Non-Data-Splitting Estimator Selection for Regression in Exponential Families: Application to changepoint detection in exponential families

-We carry out experiments for three models: Gaussian, Poisson and exponential changepoint detection.
+We conduct experiments on three models: Gaussian, Poisson, and exponential changepoint detection.

 Let $\bsg^{*}$ be piecewise constant on $[0,1)$ with $N$ segments and $\gR^{*}=\gR_{\bsg^{*}}$.
 For each model, we design the experiments under three settings where for all the settings $n=500$, but $N=5$, $N=10$ and $N=20$ respectively.
-For all the three settings, the changepoints are uniformly located, i.e. every 100 data-points for the first setting, every 50 data-points for the second setting and every 25 data-points for the third setting.
+In all three settings, the changepoints are uniformly spaced: every 100 data points in the first setting, every 50 data points in the second, and every 25 data points in the third.